nsay/DiceGame/README.md

 # DiceGame
-A dice game where two players roll two dice.
+A dice game where two players roll a dice.
 First player to reach the winning score wins.